t-sokade/ETLScenario/README.md

 ```

 ### Trigger the Pipeline
-You can either trigger the ADF pipeline with the following command:
+You can either trigger the ADF pipeline by changing the cloudshell to PowerShell mode and executing the following command:

 ```powershell
 Invoke-AzDataFactoryV2Pipeline -DataFactory "<DATA FACTORY NAME>" -PipelineName "IngestAndTransform"